 The FDA has approved certain EUA saliva tests.
 A table with information about authorized COVID-19 molecular diagnostic tests can be found under the table of Individual EUAs for Molecular Diagnostic Tests for COVID-19 on the FDA webpage.
 The table lists EUAs issued for each individual test with certain conditions of authorization required of the manufacturer and authorized laboratories.
-For guidance on confirmatory testing, please see the CDC's guidance: Covid-19 Antigen Testing in Nursing Homes.
+For guidance on confirmatory testing, please read the CDC's guidance: Considerations for Use of COVID-19 Antigen Testing in Nursing Homes.